wingify/wingify.github.io/_posts/2016-04-28-code-in-the-dark.markdown

 You can watch a glimpse of the event here:

 <div style="text-align:center; margin: 10px;">
-  <iframe src="https://drive.google.com/a/wingify.com/file/d/0B1QCaF7s3JsrU1RhME9UaC1XNlk/preview" width="780" height="480"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/x3PoYQtsVjE" frameborder="0" allowfullscreen></iframe>
 </div>

-If you want to know more about the events and happenings at Wingify, please follow us on ([Twitter](https://twitter.com/wingify_engg), or [Facebook](https://www.facebook.com/Wingify)).
-If you have any suggestions for the different type of events that we can organize, go ahead and leave comments and we will get back to you.
+If you want to know more about the events and happenings at Wingify, follow us on ([Twitter](https://twitter.com/wingify_engg), or [Facebook](https://www.facebook.com/Wingify)).
+If you have any suggestions for different type of events that we can organize, go ahead and leave comments and we will get back to you.
 If you like what we do at Wingify and want to join the force, we will be more than happy to work with you.
 [As always, we are looking for talented people to work with us](https://wingify.com/careers)!